Your Big Day, Not Theirs

 Remember this is your big day, not theirs.
 Do not expect your family and friends to spend their life-savings, an entire year’s vacation time, or post-pone major life events for your Wedding Day.
 Do not freak out if some one in your family or a friend gets engaged, married, has a baby, divorces, has major surgery, adopts a cat, or other life changing event – it is not a personal insult to you, they are living their life.

 Choose your bridesmaids and bridal party carefully.
 Are you just trying to fill a quota and need another warm body?
 Think of all the reasons you want this person to be part of your special day.
 Are they going to make your day more special and even better?
 Quality is certainly better than quantity when it comes to your bridal party!

 Understand when a potential Bridesmaid declines the honor of being part of your wedding party.
 Maybe she cannot afford the dress and expense of participating.
 Maybe she is unable to get time off work.
 Whatever her reasons, be gracious that she told you in plenty of time.
 Respect her honesty and do not pressure her.
 Maybe she would like to be included in other ways such as a reading during the ceremony, or participate in the bridal shower.
 Make sure that you listen to her and offer options if she asks.

 Avoid asking your friends, those dear folks you invited as guests, to provide a “service” at your wedding as your gift.
 If they are that talented, then you should offer to hire them, for payment just like any vendor.
 Maybe they will give you a discount, but be prepared to pay regular price.

 Why the long engagement?
 Even a Princess can plan a wedding to the Prince of England in less than a year (they actually did it under 7 months).
 Perhaps your dream venue is a 12 month wait-list, or you need time to save more money, or maybe you do not have enough vacation time saved up at work.
 Whatever your reasons, remember that your upcoming wedding does not consume the daily life of everyone else.
 The longer the engagement, the easier it is to let the planning over run your life.

 Are those custom printed napkins really worth extra the money?
-Ask your self what is important to you?
+Ask your self what is important to you!
 One friend of mine planned a simple back yard wedding and blew the budget on a tropical island honeymoon.
 The wedding was charming and she had a wonderful time for both her dream wedding and honeymoon!